Hmong people: Diaspora

 Linguistic data shows that the Hmong of the peninsula stem from the Miao of southern China as one among a set of ethnic groups belonging to the Hmong–Mien language family.
 Linguistically and culturally speaking, the Hmong and the other sub-groups of the Miao have little in common.

 Vietnam, where their presence is attested from the late 18th century onwards and characterized with both assimilation, cooperation and hostility, is likely to be the first Southeastern Eurasian country into which the Hmong migrated.
 At the 2019 national census, there were 1,393,547 Hmong living in Vietnam, the vast majority of them in the north of the country.
 The traditional trade in coffin wood with China and cultivation of the opium poppy—not prohibited in Vietnam until 1993—long guaranteed a regular cash income.
 Today, cash cropping is the main economic activity.
 As in China and Laos, Hmong participate to a certain degree in local and regional administration.
 In the late 1990s, several thousands of Hmong started moving to the Central Highlands and some crossed the border into Cambodia, constituting the first attested presence of Hmong settlers in that country.

+After the 1975 Communist victory, thousands of Hmong from Laos had to seek refuge abroad.
+Approximately 30 percent of the Hmong left, although the only concrete figure is 116,000 Hmong from Laos and Vietnam together seeking refuge in Thailand up to 1990.
 In 2015, the Hmong in Laos numbered 595,028.
-Hmong settlement there is nearly as ancient as in Vietnam.

-After the 1975 Communist victory, thousands of Hmong from Laos had to seek refuge abroad (see Laos below).
-Approximately 30 percent of the Hmong have left, although the only concrete figure we have is that of 116,000 Hmong from Laos and Vietnam together seeking refuge in Thailand up to 1990.

 In 2002 the Hmong in Thailand numbered 151,080.

 Myanmar most likely includes a modest number of Hmong (perhaps around 2,500) but no reliable census has been conducted there recently.

 As result of refugee movements in the wake of the Indochina Wars (1946–1975), in particular, in Laos, the largest Hmong community to settle outside Asia went to the United States where approximately 100,000 individuals had already arrived by 1990.
 By the same date, 10,000 Hmong had migrated to France, including 1,400 in French Guiana; Canada admitted 900 individuals, while another 360 went to Australia, 260 to China, and 250 to Argentina.
 Over the following years and until the definitive closure of the last refugee camps in Thailand in 1998, additional numbers of Hmong have left Asia, but the definitive figures are still to be produced.